 11. Car and Boat Shows.

-I would probably need to watch the local fairground events for when these type of functions come around.
-I went to the Sonoma County Fairgorounds event page and found quite a few interesting functions I can attend.
+I would probably need to watch the local fairground events for when these types of functions come around.
+I went to the Sonoma County Fairgrounds event page and found quite a few interesting functions I can attend.

 12. Church Functions.

 This is more difficult because I don’t attend a regular service.
 I am a spiritual person.
 Maybe watch for interesting events at a local church.
-I know people rave about the New Vintage Church in Santa Rosa and they do have a New Series Titled,
+I know people rave about the New Vintage Church in Santa Rosa.

 13. Meetup Groups.

-There is a NorthBay Hiking Club Meetup (which gets back to that hobby way to meet men); the Sunset Hiking Club (adding a little ambiance to the mix); Krikkit’s Walking Meetup, a woman who likes to bring people together for fun; and Body, Mind, Spirit, Earth.
+There is a NorthBay Hiking Club Meetup (which gets back to that hobby way to meet men); the Sonoma County Wanderers (adding a little ambiance to the mix); Krikkit’s Walking Meetup, a woman who likes to bring people together for fun; and Body, Mind, Spirit, Earth.
 Really great stuff.
 All you have to do is go to www.meetup.com and look for things you love to do in your area.
 This is definitely doable.